The ability to balance your financial needs of today with those of tomorrow, as a result of decisions and behaviours that move you forward.

 Linkages between financial well-being and other dimensions of quality of life

 The linkages between financial well‐being and other dimensions of quality of life are also measured through the 2017‐2021 Financial Well‐Being studies, providing insights by financial resilience segment and for demographic groups.
 These include renters, homeowners with and without a mortgage, single-parent families, Indigenous Canadians, low-income families and borrowers struggling with their debt manageability with high levels of stress over their current and future financial obligations.
-Respondents who scored as ‘Extremely Vulnerable’ through the Index were much more likely to report low financial well‐being, emotional well‐being and mental health, physical well‐being, satisfaction with work, and feelings of connectedness with neighbours and community, and to have poorer relations with friends and family.
+Respondents who scored as ‘Extremely Vulnerable’ through the Index were much more likely to report low financial well‐being, emotional well‐being and mental health, physical well‐being, satisfaction with work, and feelings of connectedness with neighbours and community, and to have poorer relations with friends and family. families (with a mean financial resilience score of 0-30 and 30.01 to 50 respectively) have lower levels of well-being across all well-being dimensions.

 We know that the financial resilience and well-being of individuals support family well-being and community well-being across generations.
 Small businesses’ financial health and resilience are also critical to our economy.